 Please!
 Please!
 Do Not Use Insecticides or other poisons in or around your hummingbird feeders.
 Even though they are not ingested directly, these chemicals will harm your beloved hummingbirds.
 Yes, the scent is meant to deter pests but hummingbirds do not have a sense of smell.
 They do not sense the danger of these harmful poisons.

 These tiny birds will inhale the chemicals in the air or on the flowers and it takes extremely little to hurt them.
 In addition, the hummingbirds are especially swift flyers.
 They sometimes bump into their feeders or flowers causing them to ingest the chemicals.

-Some people put a light coating of vegetable oil on the shepherd’s hook, chain, or string that hangs on the hummingbird feeder.
-This is a bad practice because hummingbirds are fantastic flyers.
-They often bump into the shepherd’s hook or feeder when coming to feed and during territorial fights.
+Some people put a light coating of vegetable oil or petroleum jelly on the hook, chain, or string that hangs hummingbird feeders.
+Ornithologists have warned that this is a bad practice because hummingbirds are fantastic flyers and this could impair their flight.
+They often bump into the hook, chain, string or feeder when coming to feed and during territorial fights.
 This can be disastrous for hummingbirds when they are coated with petroleum jelly or vegetable oil.

 Many people don’t realize that hummingbirds have special flight.
 This flight ability is essential to the survival of a hummingbird.
 They need to keep their feathers extra clean and light at all times.
 We all want to help the hummingbirds not harm them.

 Speed is an essential survival skill for hummingbirds.
 When they zip past us, their wings are moving so fast that they become a blur to our eyes.
 Nature always has its reasons.

 In the case of the hummingbird, this super-fast flight enables these tiny creatures to escape from predators.
 As they hover at our feeders and flowers, we can witness the quick pace of their wings.
 So it is essential for hummingbirds to keep their wings clean from any debris especially oil or similar substances that can weigh them down.